They are among 17 theatre shows, 31 comedy and 36 literary events that will play in Soho Theatre's three spaces.

+In Freestanding’s My Pregnant Brother, beginning performances Aug.
+28 prior to an official opening Aug.
+29 for a run to Sept.
+1, Johanna Nutter takes a personal look at parenthood and psychological identity, inspired by the birth of her transgender brother's child.
 New Soho Theatre Associate Company DryWrite, who previously presented Mydidae at Soho Theatre that subsequently transferred to the Trafalgar Studios, will return with Fleabag, written and performed by Phoebe Waller-Bridge, beginning performances Sept.
 3 for a run to Sept.
 22. It tells the story of a 20-something struggling with being a woman today.

 Chris Thorpe's There Has Possibly Been an Incident will begin performances Sept.
 24 prior to an official opening Sept.
 26, for a run through Oct.
 5. Directed by 2013 JMK Award winner Sam Pritchard, it tells a series of interlocking stories about the moments when life offers you a choice between heroism and compromise, and what happens after you choose.